 ‣ Diebuster (2004)

 Humanity has had a long history, slowly producing another 83 Buster Machines to battle space monsters who now enclose the entire solar system.
 Nobody seems to want to venture outside in any event.
 Humankind is stuck in a rut.
 One girl sneaks away from home to be a space pilot, but she’ll have to work her way up from waitress.

-Another dizzy mix of epic SF, mecha, kaijuu, porn, psychic powers, reluctantly shoujo social structures and most of all, the genre of “konjou”, meaning passionate effort.
-Konjou may never have been done better: the audiovisual beauty and intense effort of the early combat scenes inspire tears.
+Another dizzy mix of epic SF, mecha, kaijū, porn, psychic powers, reluctantly shōjo social structures and most of all, the genre of “konjō” (根性), meaning willpower and implying passionate effort.
+That subgenre may never have been done better: the audiovisual beauty and intense effort of the early combat scenes inspire tears.
 As in the original series, some details hint at sincerity, others at parody, and fan service intrudes.